jaantollander/masters-thesis/content/21_puhti.md

 <!-- The format of the *node name* string using Perl compatible regular expression syntax is **`puhti-[[:alnum:]_-]+`** for service nodes and **`r[0-9]{2}[c,m,g][0-9]{2}`** for compute nodes. -->
 We can use node names to separate file system operations at a node-specific level.

-Set of node names|Example of an element
+Set of node names|Example node name
 -|-
 `r{01-04}c{01-48}`|`r01c01`
 `r{01-04}g{01-08}`|`r01g06`